DimasArbiArdian/finance-chatbot/README.md

 - Four pre-built financial playbooks that align with common chatbot use cases: retail banking concierge, financial literacy coach, travel budget strategist, and productivity & savings partner.
 - Rich parameter controls for tone, knowledge domains, risk appetite, planning horizon, actionable outputs, compliance reminders, and session memory.
 - Upload PDF, text, CSV, or image files so the assistant can cite information directly from user-provided material.
+- Switch between light and dark themes from the sidebar to match your workspace.
+- Built-in English ↔ Indonesian translator powered by Gemini for quick bilingual responses.
 - Prompt orchestration that injects the selected configuration into every Gemini call to keep replies on-brief.
 - Session memory snapshot so the bot can recall recent user goals when enabled.